Damp Proof Course Cost

 I've had some mild rising damp identified on internal walls.
 The builder has slabbed directly to the wall, but the damp proofer advised that the wall should have pressure-treated timber battens before the board went on.
 Which is better?

-Several factors can affect the price you will pay for damp proofing your home.
+Several factors can affect the cost of damp proofing your home.
 Below is a list of the main cost-affecting factors that you may need to be aware of with this type of work:

 Severity of Problem